timschreiber/timschreiber.github.com/_posts/2017-05-13-demo-track-sampler.md

 date: 2017-05-13
 layout: post2
 comments: true
 description: "One of my earlist bucket list items is to release an album.
-I'm checking that one off my list."
+I'm checking that one off my list.
+Have a listen to the first five demo tracks!"
 image: "ts-ep-cover-1.jpg"
 color: "#FEAD8F"
 featured: 0